open-component-model/MPAS/docs/concepts/projects.md

 A Repository is a Git repository that is created to house products installed as part of an MPAS project.

-Because the Flux Source controller already defines an object named `GitRepository`, for the MPAS we shall define a Kubernetes API object named `Repository` that is describes project git repositories.
+Because the Flux Source controller already defines an object named `GitRepository`, for the MPAS we shall define a Kubernetes API object called `Repository` that describes project git repositories.